 There are lots of cliches about country songs tackling marital infidelity and the promise of new love once broken hearts mend.
 When those songs deal with divorce, there's more for the singer to unravel than the typical sad song.
 Beyond the resentment and guilt that makes country breakup songs memorable, there's often the added sorrow of child custody, splitting up belongings and other sad truths that go along with a fractured marriage.

+Singers across genres have long sung about the topic of breakups or divorce, including, but hardly limited to, Beyonce, Kelly Clarkson, Fleetwood Mac, Alanis Morissette, Britney Spears and Coldplay.
 With so many potential and worthy choices, there's no point in ranking the ten best country songs about divorce.
-Instead, it's a roundup of 10 solid selections that prove that such songs address more than the initial sting of falling out of love.
+Instead, it's a list of 10 solid selections that prove that such songs address more than the initial heartbreak of falling out of love.

 1. "Highway 20 Ride," The Zac Brown Band